lmjcbs/lmjcbs.github.io/_posts/2020-02-14-using_serializers_to_pass_data_to_the_frontend.markdown

 	end
 ```

-After going ahead and changing the attribute names and adding their respective methods, if we now go back to our `project_url/positions` url, we'll see the changes in the JSON object.
+After going ahead and changing the attribute names and adding their respective methods, if we now go back to our `project_url/positions` url, we'll see the changes in the JSON response.

 ```
 [